jovertical/laravel-react-admin/readme.md

-## About HSBO
+## About Laravel React Admin

-Helper Solutions Backoffice (HSBO) is a scaffolding project that comes with authentication & users CRUD.
+This is a scaffolding project that comes with authentication & users CRUD.
 It is a Single Page Application (SPA) built on top of [React.js](https://reactjs.org/) in the frontend & [Laravel](https://laravel.com) in the backend.